 - Specimen Preparation

-- Centrifuge; do not allow serum to remain on cells.
-Transfer 2 mL serum to an ARUP Trace Element-Free Transport Tube (ARUP supply #43116) within 2 hours of collection.
-Available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
+- Separate from cells ASAP or within 2 hours of collection.
+Transfer 2 mL serum within 2 hours of collection to an ARUP Trace Element-Free Transport Tube (ARUP supply #43116) available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
 (Min: 0.5 mL)

 - Storage/Transport Temperature